 Cost: Magento vs WooCommerce

 You can download and install this yourself on any hosting provider.
-It does not include all features, and it does not come with any support.
+However, it does not include all features, and it does not come with any support.

 To find out the prices for each of these plans, you’ll need to get in touch with the sales team and request a quote.

-Having that said, even the Magento community version is not cheap.
-The core software you can download for free, but you will need at least a VPS hosting plan or a cloud host like Amazon Web Services to run it.
+That said, even the Magento community version is not cheap.
+The core software is free, but you will need at least a VPS hosting plan or a cloud host like Amazon Web Services to run it.

-This means even though you will be using the free version, your hosting bill will still be quite higher than a shared hosting plan.
+This means even though you will be using the free version, your hosting bill will still be quite high.

-If you purchase paid extensions and themes or hire a developer to work on your Magento store, then all these will significantly increase your costs.
+If you purchase paid extensions or hire a developer to work on your Magento store, then your costs will increase significantly.

 Cost of WooCommerce